 The Dickinson Police Department Criminal Investigations Division (CID) is supervised by a detective sergeant and staffed by five detectives.
 Those selected for assignment to CID are chosen for their knowledge, skills, and abilities they exhibited as patrol officers and for their desire to work in the field of criminal investigations.
 Along with handling regular case assignments, each officer develops specific areas of expertise.

-All investigators are highly trained in such areas as interviewing, death investigations, forensics, crime scenes, fingerprinting, surveillance, and much more.
+All investigators are highly trained in interviewing, death investigations, forensics, crime scenes, fingerprinting, surveillance, and much more.

 Illegal drug activity is a primary concern of the department.
-In 2007 with the help of the Edward Byrne Grant and the Dickinson City Commission, a full-time narcotics officer was assigned to the Southwest Narcotics Task Force.
-The department will be required to hire, assign, and rotate officers within this position.
+A full-time narcotics officer is assigned to the Southwest Narcotics Task Force.
 The Stark County Sheriff’s Department also assigns one of its deputies to the Task Force.
 Together, the Task Force has been the strongest in years and continues to fight the war on drugs.